tangentNote/Concert-Reservation-System/README.md

 - VScode
 <br>

+## Data format setting
-The data must have this format and it can be contains in any extention.<br>
+- The data must have this format and it can be contains in any extention.<br>
-Every order of number you see are the column numbner.<br>
+- Every order of number you see are the column numbner.<br>

 3 # <-- this is how many row <br>
 5 # <-- this is how many column <br>